miranga5/spaces-financial-analysis/README.md

 ## Dataset

 The dataset used in this analysis was modeled after a real retail dataset but has been fully synthesized for the purpose of this project.
 All data points are fictional and do not represent any real company.
+The source CSV files were combined toa PARQUET file to accomodate the volume

 ## Features